Mon - Thur 7.30-15.30 Fri 7.30-14.00

 How thick should I apply my conformal coating?

+Well, the simple answer is thick enough so the conformal coating works and protects the circuit board.
 But not too thick as this can cause problems for the circuit board in the long term.

-After all, the performance of the conformal coating is dependent on the thickness applied.
+After all, the performance of the conformal coating is dependent on the material applied.
+But, it is possible to quantify this a little more.

 Help for determining the right conformal coating thickness

+First off it’s probably best to use guidelines from International Standards like IPC A 610.
 These standards specify the conformal coating thickness based upon the generic material types like acrylics, polyurethanes, and silicones.
+Further, you can also reference this data against the material manufacturers technical recommendations.

-Combining these two pieces of information should give you a target range for the conformal coating thickness.
+Combining these two pieces of information should give you a target range for a suitable thickness.
+However, ultimately, the coating thickness is down to the user.

 How you decide if the conformal coating thickness is good enough is up to you.
 Too thin and you will not protect the circuit as effectively as you may need.
 Too thick and you could have reliability issues in the future.
 So, monitor your conformal coating thickness with care.